TAX CODE (MANDATORY FOR ALL STUDENTS)

 How to get the Tax Code:

-- Before arriving in Italy and after receiving our acceptance letter - students can request the Tax Code at the consular authority in the country of residence (recommended!).
+- Before arriving in Italy and after receiving our acceptance letter - students may request the Tax Code at the consular authority in the country of residence (recommended!).

-- After arriving in Italy - you can refer to YESMILANO, the official guide of the city of Milan, which organizes specific days to obtain the Tax Code.
+- After arriving in Italy - students need to book an appointment in presence (CLICK HERE) with the Revenue Agency's offices and can obtain the tax code immediately during the appointment.
+Students can refer to YESMILANO, the official guide of the city of Milan, which offers support to obtain the Tax Code.

 Normally, the tax code can only be requested once you arrive in Italy, at the nearest Revenue Agency office.
 The Italian Revenue Agency / Agenzia Delle Entrate has several territorial offices / “uffici territoriali” to deal with citizens and and businesses, located in various areas of the City and its metro area.